 - How to go about getting a diagnosis

 Earlier signs and symptoms of diabetes

-- Blurry vision that changes from day to day - increased blood sugar levels can cause your vision to change
+- Blurred vision that changes from day to day - increased blood sugar levels can cause your vision to change

 - Skin changes, such as sudden dark spots around the nape of your neck or under your armpits

 - Getting frequent urinary tract, yeast or vaginal infections - people with diabetes are more susceptible to these infections

 - Losing or gaining weight without trying to - weight loss is usually seen more with type 1 diabetes

 - Having frequent gum infections - there is a link between high blood sugar levels and dental problems